mozilla-services/tecken/docs/frontend.rst

 Dev Server
 ==========

-For local development, when you run ``docker-compose up web worker frontend`` it starts the NodeJS dev server in the foreground, mixing its output with that of Django and Celery.
+For local development, when you run ``docker compose up web worker frontend`` it starts the NodeJS dev server in the foreground, mixing its output with that of Django and Celery.
 Normally in ``create-react-app`` apps, the ``yarn start`` command is highly interactive, clears the screen, runs in